-3 www.southlanarkshire.gov.uk
+&lt;sup>3 www.southlanarkshire.gov.uk

-Housing Market Area (HMA) Housing supply, choice and affordability lousing quality and energy efficiency ; Supporting lependent Living and Specialist Provision ustainable places Σ Outcomes 1, 2 Outcome 4 Outcome 5 Outcome 9 Rutherglen and Cambuslang • Address shortages of affordable housing and improve sustainability in priority neighbourhood areas. • Increase supply of low carbon and highly energy efficient homes • Increase supply of amenity housing for older people • Continue to progress regeneration programmes in Cairns and Fernhill.
+Housing Market Area (HMA) Housing supply, choice and affordability l· lousing quality and energy efficiency Supporting lependent Living and Specialist Provision Sı ustainable places \$ Ou tcomes 1, 2 Ou tcome 4 Ou tcome 5 Ou tcome 9 Rutherglen and Cambuslang &gt; Address shortages of affordable housing and improve sustainability in priority neighbourhood areas. &gt; Increase supply of low carbon and highly energy efficient homes ✓ Increase supply of amenity housing for older people &gt; Continue to progress regeneration programmes in Cairns and Fernhill.
 Deliver East Whitlawburn regeneration Masterplan.
-All HMA ~ Implement Affordable Housing and Housing Choice Policy on all new developments >20 units.
-Investigate intermediate tenure choices. ✓ Increase supply of low carbon and highly energy efficient homes to meet the Energy Efficiency Standard for Social Housing (EESSH), tackle fuel poverty and address climate change ✓ Investigate ways to provide new affordable homes, including shared equity and low cost home ownership.
-Improve housing choices of older owner occupiers. ✓ Promote the continued use of brownfield sites and use of vacant or derelict land.
+AII HMA √ Implement Affordable Housing and Housing Choice Policy on all new developments >20 units.
+Investigate intermediate tenure choices. √ Increase supply of low carbon and highly energy efficient homes to meet the Energy Efficiency Standard for Social Housing (EESSH), tackle fuel poverty and address climate change √ Investigate ways to provide new affordable homes, including shared equity and low cost home ownership.
+Improve housing choices of older owner occupiers.
+Promote the continued use of brownfield sites and use of vacant or derelict land.
 Address shortages in particular house sizes.

-3.2 Future Development Priorities 2018 - 2023
+3.2 Future Development Priorities 2019 - 2024

 In June 2017, the Minister for Local Government and Housing announced an increased budget of around £1.754 billion is being allocated to councils across Scotland for the three years to March 2021.
-The revised long term Resource Planning Assumptions (RPAs) issued to South Lanarkshire for the three year period to March 2021 amount to £78.758 million as follows:
+The total three year RPA issued to South Lanarkshire for 2018/19 to 2020/21 was £78.758 million.
+In June 2018, increased RPAs were provided to Local Authorities for the current financial year 2018/19.
+The award to South Lanarkshire for the current year has been increased from £23.592 million to £30.199 million.
+The Resource Planning Assumptions (RPAs) issued to South Lanarkshire for the two year period to March 2021 remain as follows:

-Year £million

-2018/19 £23.592

-2019/20 £26.690

-2020/21 £28.476
+Year £million 2019/20 £26.690 2020/21 £28.476